josiasbudaydeveloper/LuizTools-Node.js-MongoDB/README.md

 > The installation will be explained in the "README.md" files in the respective projetcs

 ## Requirements
-These are the requirements for all projects
+These are the requirements for all projects:
 - Node.js
 - Nodemon:
 ```